Secret Gospel of Mark: 1970s and 1980s

-Reception and Morton Smith's analysis
+Reception and Smith's analysis

 Among scholars, there is no consensus opinion on the authenticity of the letter, not least because the manuscript's ink has never been tested.
 At the beginning, the authenticity of the letter was not in doubt, and early reviewers of Smith's books generally agreed that the letter was genuine.
-But soon suspicion arose and the letter achieved notoriety, mainly "because it was intertwined" with Smith's own interpretations.
+However, soon suspicion arose and the letter achieved notoriety, mainly "because it was intertwined" with Smith's own interpretations.
 Through detailed linguistic investigations, Smith argued that it could likely be a genuine letter of Clement.
 He indicated that the two quotations go back to an original Aramaic version of Mark, which served as a source for both the canonical Mark and the Gospel of John.
 Smith argued that the Christian movement began as a mystery religion with baptismal initiation rites, and that the historical Jesus was a magus possessed by the Spirit.
 Most disturbing to Smith's reviewers was his passing suggestion that the baptismal initiation rite administered by Jesus to his disciples may have gone as far as a physical union.